-In the first section, titled “What we are about,” they open by emphasizing they are a family business.
+In the first section, they open by emphasizing they are a family business.
 This is next to a family photo of the owners.
-It’s immediately charming, and puts a human face to their brand.
-They close by stating that they believe they can “be better than the best of the large brands in the quality of our products.”
-By emphasizing a quality over quantity philosophy and a focus on the family, they’re able to appeal to customers by casting themselves as a sympathetic underdog.
-This is a brand that customers can congratulate themselves on discovering.
+This combination is charming and puts a human face to their brand.
+They close with a statement that they believe they can “be better than the best of the large brands in the quality of our products.”
+By showcasing a quality over quantity philosophy and a focus on the family, they’re able to appeal to readers by casting themselves as a sympathetic underdog.
+This is a brand customers can congratulate themselves on discovering.

 They represent their values in multiple places throughout their website.

 While Burren Perfumery’s dedicated About Us page does a great job of selling their unique story, its effectiveness relies on customers choosing to click on it.
 However, this doesn’t necessarily have to be the case.
-Burren knows that their story is important enough to their pitch that they display it elsewhere as well.
+Burren knows their story is important enough to their pitch to display it elsewhere as well.

 On the site footer, they have a condensed version of their brand story, titled “Our philosophy”.
 In a short blurb, they restate their commitment to making their products by hand, using only natural and organic ingredients.
 Since it’s visible on every page, visitors are more likely to see it.
 It also demonstrate’s Burren commitment to their core values, creating a strong sense of identity.